metatablecat/Catlibs/README.md

 <p>Useful helper libraries for Roblox</p>
 </div>

+## Additions

+CatLibs is an early alpha release, feel free to add your own ideas to the issues section.

+Current ideas are available in the [TODO.md](TODO.md) file

 ## Usage
 CatLibs currently exports the following libraries:
 * Action - an asynchronous thread manager thats nicer than using `coroutine` or `task`